At the Heart of May 1968

 ISBN: 978-2-87868-239-7

-Relive one of the most significant moments in French history with “At the Heart of May 68.”
-This commemorative edition brings together the perspectives of photographer Bruno Barbey and journalist Philippe Tesson, both witnesses to these historic events.
+Immerse yourself in one of the most significant moments in French history with Au cœur de Mai 68 (At the Heart of May 1968).
+This commemorative edition brings together the perspective of photographer Bruno Barbey and the words of journalist Philippe Tesson, two privileged witnesses to this period that shook France.

 Bruno Barbey.